 The Apps are endorsed by the SURFsara HPC Cloud team and are kept up to date.
 In order to provide our customers with a secure working environment, a set of configurations are applied to the images at boot time via

-cloud-init contextualization.
+one-context contextualization.
 Here you can find some of these configuration details.

 The root account is not accessible via SSH.
 There is also no password for the root account, and only accessible locally (from inside the VM).

 Access to the VM

 To access the Virtual Machine, an SSH public key needs to be injected to the VM.
 Ssh access to the VM is granted via a user account which can become root once logged in.
 The username is specified in the App description.

 A firewall is active at boot time with all ports closed with exception of the port for SSH access.
 CentOS based images are configured with iptables, whereas Ubuntu/Debian firewall is configured with ufw.

 An ssh server is installed and auto-starts upon boot time.